 Romantic Life Museum Paris, The Ambience of an era

-Published on 17 October 2017 in Exhibitions & Museums
+Published on 19 January 2014 in Exhibitions and Museums

 Romantic Life Museum Paris celebrates an extraordinary period of Parisian artistic and intellectual activity.
 Housed in an 1830 building nestled at the foot of Montmartre which once belonged to the Dutch born portrait painter Ary Scheffer, the Musee de la Vie Romantique is both evocative and fascinating.
 In a previous article we told you about the tumultuous relationship between the writer George Sand and her poet lover Alfred de Musset, now Les Plumes Hotel would like to deepen your acquaintance with this remarkable woman, whose works and former belongings are on permanent display at this museum.

 Romantic Life Museum Paris illustrates the life of George Sand

 The writer Amantine Lucile Aurore Dupin (1804 to 1876), better known under her nom de plume George Sand, was a key figure in the Paris literary scene of the early 19th century.
 An early feminist, she delighted in wearing men's clothing in public.
 She said such apparel was more comfortable and robust than the women's clothing of the time, but such actions gained her a reputation as a nonconformist.
 Early in her career she wrote for the famous Parisian newspaper Le Figaro, and went on to write over forty published novels in addition to plays and factual material.